netdance/Mocha-AMD-Backbone-example/README.md

-Mocha AMD example
+Mocha AMD Backbone example
 ========================================

-An example using Mocha in combination with RequireJS / require.js and Grunt (alongside Chai, Sinon.JS, and Squire.js).
+An example using Backbone in combination with Mocha.

 Usage